curious-curie/memodies/README.md

 ### See other's notes, add them to your playlist, listen to the preview of the song

 <br><br>
-This is my toy-project to study react, redux mainly.
+This is my toy-project to study react, redux mainly. designed & developed by curious-curie :)
 <br><br>

 ### SUPPORTING FEATURES